Patrick14Trani/MOTW-Character-Creator/Sessions/Haunting of Shadow Falls.md

 	- Has her ghost hunting van: Inside the van are several cases full of ghost hunting equiptment.

 - The equipment:
-	Every player will receive a ghost hunting pass
+	Every player will receive a ghost hunting bag each equipped with.
+	- emf
+	- thermo
+	- camera
+	- voice box
+	- smudge stick / match
+	- glowstick

 ## Schedule
 This mission doesn't really have a schedule.
 Instead this section will go over clues and such for the area.
 There will also be a sort of timer based on how long they are in there.
 The ghost will begin to prey on their fear if it displays.
 If 4 ghost events get triggered, the ghost will do a short hunt.